dhiegosales/MOHID-SOIL-TOOL/README.md

 [Back to Top](#mohid-soil-tool-mst-user-manual)

 ## Conclusion
-MOHID SOIL TOOL (MST) Version 2.0.0 provides a robust solution for estimating soil hydraulic parameters essential for hydrological modeling using MOHID-Land.
+MOHID SOIL TOOL (MST) Versions 2.0.0 and 3.0.0 provide a robust solution for estimating soil hydraulic parameters essential for hydrological modeling using MOHID-Land.
 Its user-friendly interface, comprehensive data processing capabilities, and integration with Rosetta API ensure accurate parameterization for varied hydrological conditions.

 [Back to Top](#mohid-soil-tool-mst-user-manual)